BIRTH STORIES

 I was gasping.
 I DID IT.
 My back was to everyone, so everyone else had seen him first.
 I heard JB mutter, in quiet excitement and wonder, "It's a little boy."
 Ooohhh!, I thought.
 I was excited to have a son.
 I remember rubbing him and trying to stimulate him.
 I kept asking if he was ok, if he was breathing.
 Ingrid told me he was fine, to just keep talking to him and stimulating him.
 I did.
 His face was blue.
 Ingrid said it was bruising, because he came so quickly.

 I rested for a few minutes in the tub.
-And then while dad held his new baby, I got on the futon and was shakey all over.
+And then while dad held his new baby, I got on the futon and was shaky all over.
 I couldn't stop shaking.
 Ingrid immediately went to work on my uterus.
 She must have pushed about 5 or 6 clots out.
 It hurt so bad, but I am thankful for it now.
 Ingrid and Kim helped us to the bedroom.

 I should add that Sarai had woken up while I was pushing, and Alla held her.
 Zakia awoke very soon after.
 Sarai walked up to the tub, and said, "Baby" and rubbed his head.
 Zakia came in a little cranky, and I remember seeing the expression on her face change immediately, once she was told that her baby brother had just been born.
 "But mommy," she said to me, "I didn't get to see him come out."
 I wish she had seen it also.

 The new family piled into bed.
 As Ingrid did the newborn exam, Kim made me breakfast.
 We cuddled, and mommy went to sleep soon thereafter.
-When I awoke, there was no sign that there had been a birth in the house - except for the baby in my arms!!
+When I awoke, there was no sign that there had been a birth in the house — except for the baby in my arms!!
 The room that was previously covered with plastic and towels and candles and a birthing tub was completely cleaned up, and it was quiet.
 A friend came over that morning and played with the girls and made snacks, while mom and dad and babe slept.
+It was a beautiful birth and experience.
+Our family is very grateful to have had such loving women at our birth.

 Back to top